 News and Events

-Hearing Others’ Voices is a new transcultural and inter-disciplinary series edited by physicist Roh-Suan Tung and anthropologist Ruth Finnegan.
+Hearing Others' Voices: A book series by Balestier Press (London and Singapore).
+A transcultural and inter-disciplinary series edited by physicist Roh-Suan Tung and anthropologist Ruth Finnegan.
 It is designed, in simple and straightforward language, to inform and engage general readers, undergraduates and, above all, young adults/school sixth-formers to reflect on who and where they are and to explore recent advances in thought, unaccountably overlooked areas of the world, and key issues of the day.

 Interview with Ruth Finnegan for Literary Titan

 Time for the World to Learn From Africa is an educational book that brings forth the historical and characteristic details of Africa.
 Why was this an important book for you to write?
 It goes back a long way.
 My first degree was in classical studies – Greek and Roman times – following my father...

 Join the Hearing Others Facebook Community: welcome from us all, specially the series editors Ruth and Roh.
 We all look forward to your ideas and questions and arguments and (seriously!) criticisms and challenges.
 It would be specially interesting for your colleagues across the world to have your (honest) reactions to any of the discussion questions.
 Photos and videos too, images, and links to lots of music and poetry and thoughts please, your own and others’.
 The series, after all, is Hearing Others’ Voices – yours very much included – so that’s what it’s all about.

 The first volumes were released in November 2018, preceded by the October launch of the Chinese version of Rob Janoff’s amazing personal account of how he created the Apple logo, Taking a Bite Out of the Apple, a graphic designer’s tale.
 There are now many other books in the series, many also with translations into Chinese and other world languages.